 Wendy J. Smith's ALL YOUR WINNING COLORS was a work of art for art's sake for over 10 years, as she delved into the subject of color analysis.
 This was inspired by the fact that color analysis had attained great popularity among some people, but not all, and posed many questions for which she sought answers.
 Using her training, observations, and experience as an artist, she was able to acquire a new take on this (old) subject.

-Her formal training consists of studying art at Syracuse University; Larry Gluck's original fine arts school, Mission: Renaissance on Rome Dr. in Los Angeles; as well as anthropology at Syracuse and the University of Arizona.
+Her formal training consists of studying art at Syracuse University in New York; Larry Gluck's original fine arts school, Mission: Renaissance on Rome Dr. in Los Angeles; as well as anthropology at Syracuse and the University of Arizona.
 These studies took her into post-graduate levels.
 She also studied computer technology at an advanced level from a post-secondary technical school in California.

 Relevant on-the-job experience includes working for NASA doing visuals presentations for a Mars shot, on 3-D displays for high-profile court cases, on major department store fashion merchandising, as a teacher, creating websites, and designing advertising.
 She also has experience in making and designing women's clothing, by her own hand, and by others'.

 She currently lives in North Central Illinois, but is well-traveled, having visited more than 20 countries.
 Of these, she has lived over one year in 4 of these places including the United States, Switzerland, France, and Libya.
 She spent a few significant young years in New York, and a quarter of a lifetime (28 years) in Southern and Northern California.
 An opportunity to leisurely cruise the Caribbean enabled her to visit almost every one of the Island Nations there, following old sailing, commerce and piracy routes.
-She walked in the footsteps of Ernest Hemingway on Key West, went to summer camp in Denmark, and visited ruins of the Ancients while in North Africa.
+She walked in the footsteps of Ernest Hemingway on Key West, hiked all the way across Northern Jutland (Denmark) and back, enjoyed the cuisine all over France, skiied the Swiss Alps, and visited ruins of the Ancients while in North Africa.
 These residences and visits, some of which were due to her father's career as an executive for an international corporation, taught her to appreciate and respect the diversity of people she met along the way.

 She is grateful to Wikipedia and WikiMedia, which yielded some photos that proved appropriate.
 These include the two photos of Marilyn Monroe on the cover of LOVE ME, LOVE MY COLORS, and a few of the fabric design samples, which she modified to suit the requirements of good illustrations of the text.